 Fold the right corner down and straighten out the ends of the paper.

-Roll it up and secure it, and place it back into the smoker or grill.
-Close the lid and let it go until it reaches an internal temperature of 190 degrees F.
+Roll it up and secure it, and place it back into the smoker or grill, seam side down.
+Close the lid and let it cook until it reaches an internal temperature of 190 degrees F.

 - 1 pork brisket about 4 pounds